mohey-e-maher/python-basics/1. Fundimentals of Python/readme.md

     # Strings

-    > Anything inside quotes is considered a string in Python
+    > Anything inside quotes is considered a string in Python, **it’s consider immutable**
     >

     ```python